MOSCOW (Sputnik) — Russia has raised $1.2 billion in its first foreign Eurobond issue since 2013, Finance Minister Anton Siluanov said Wednesday.

-Total bids for Russian bonds topped $7 billion in May and $7.5 billion in September, while the Russian Finance Ministry limited total bids to a maximum of $3 billion.
+Total bids for Russian bonds topped $7 billion, while the Russian Finance Ministry limited total bids to a maximum of $3 billion.
+The $1.75-billion issuance has been considered sufficient by the ministry, according to Siluanov.

 Russia last borrowed from foreign creditors in September 2013, when $6 billion worth of bonds were issued.
 Access to the international bond market was complicated by the Ukrainian crisis in 2014 and the introduction of anti-Russia sanctions by the United States and the European Union and some other countries.